Zenpou21/Recipe-Sharing-App-Api/README.md

 ## Features

-- 📝 Full CRUD operations for recipes
+-  Full CRUD operations for recipes
-- 🍲 Structured ingredient format with name, unit, and quantity
+-  Structured ingredient format with name, unit, and quantity
-- 🇵🇭 Pre-seeded with Filipino food recipes
-- 🔄 JSON responses
+-  JSON responses
-- ✅ Request validation
+-  Request validation

 ## Technologies Used